elfmz/far2l/README.md

 Inspect all printf format strings: unlike Windows, in Linux both wide and multibyte printf-like functions have the same multibyte and wide specifiers.
 This means that %s is always multibyte while %ls is always wide.
 So, any %s used in wide-printf-s or %ws used in any printf should be replaced with %ls.

 Update from 27aug: now it's possible by defining WINPORT_DIRECT to avoid renaming used Windows API and also to avoid changing format strings as swprintf will be intercepted by a compatibility wrapper.
+Update from 03/11/22: far2l's console emulator capable to correctly render full-width and combining characters as well as 24 bit colors.
+This caused following deviation of console-simulation functions behavior comparing to original Win32 API counterparts:
+ * CHAR_INFO's Char::UnicodeChar field extended to 64 bit length to be able to associate sequence of multiple WCHARs with single cell.
+ * Writing to console full-width character causes two cells to be used: first will get given character code in UnicodeChar field but next one will have UnicodeChar set to zero.
+ * Writing combined characters - normal character followed by set of diactrical marks - will make UnicodeChar field to contain so-called 'composite' character code that represents sequence of character codes registered with WINPORT(CompositeCharRegister).
+Actual sequence of WCHARs can be obtained by WINPORT(CompositeCharLookup).
+There is macro USING_COMPOSITE_CHAR that allows to detect if given CHAR_INFO contains composite character code or normal WCHAR.
+ * Both above transformations happen automatically _only_ if using WriteConsole API.
+If one uses WriteConsoleOutput - then its up to caller to perform that transformations.
+Failing to do so will cause incorrect rendering of full-width or diactrical characters.
+ * CHAR_INFO's Attributes field extended to 64 bit to be able to hold 24 bit RGB colors in higher bytes.
+Use macroses GET_RGB_FORE/GET_RGB_BACK/SET_RGB_FORE/SET_RGB_BACK/SET_RGB_BOTH to access that colors.
+Note that such colors will be used only if any of them will be not zero, otherwise old attributes will define colors from usual 16-elements palette.

 ## Plugin API